 “To answer the most vexing innovation and research questions, crowds are becoming the partner of choice.” – leading innovation academics, Prof. Kevin Boudreau and Prof. Karim Lakhani

 Crowdsourcing can be defined as putting a question or task to a large group for their input.
-The group can either be paid or unpaid for their ideas.
-They are typically found through the Internet.
+The group can either be paid or unpaid for their ideas and are typically found through the Internet.
 Great ideas can come from anyone, anywhere, at any time.
-Therefore, it’s logical that companies are using as a way to come up with innovative ideas.
+Therefore, it’s logical that companies are using crowdsourcing as a way to come up with innovative ideas.

 There’s nothing new in this.
 The Brits used crowdsourcing to solve the longitude problem.
 This had stumped even the most brilliant minds of the 18th century.